About Vision of Hope

 Applicants must provide documentation of 501(c)(3) determination, and be registered with the Pennsylvania Bureau of Charitable Organizations or able to provide a description of the reason they are exempt from BCO registration.

 A limited number of submissions will be chosen to complete a full grant application.
-Deadline to submit your Letter of Inquiry is November 6, 2015.
+A link will be posted here with more information on how to apply in October.

 An overview of Pennsylvania's Charitable Solicitation law can be found here.